 1. Apple and Other Fruits

-We’re using fresh gala apples, but you can use whatever fresh fruits you have on hand.
-From fresh berries, peach, to banana, give them a try.
+We suggest fresh gala apples, but you can use whatever fresh fruits you have on hand.
+This includes fresh berries, peach, or banana; whatever is in season give them a try!

 2. Raisins and Other Dried Fruits

-Other than raisins, there are many other types of dried fruits that can go well with bread pudding.
-Dates, prunes, currants, or apricots can be a great addition to your pudding.
+Other than raisins, there are many other types of dried fruits that go well with bread pudding.
+Dates, prunes, currants, or apricots can be great alternatives to try.

 3. Milk and Dairy Products